donat-konan33/donat-konan33.github.io/index.md

 Hi, I am Donatien, an ambitious Data Scientist and Data Engineer keen on leveraging technology to solve complex problems.

 I have worked on a collaborative classification of restaurant web application project, built scalable data pipelines and deployed solutions across my short internship experience at LE WAGON after training.
 I also do my own projects that gather skills around Data Science, DataOps and CI/CD.
-My expertise spans data science, data enginnering, machine Learning and DataOps (I continue my improvement).
+My expertise spans Data Science, Data Engineering, Machine Learning and DataOps (I continue my improvement).

 I am eager to contribute to high-impact, data-driven solutions and continuously expand my expertise in AI, infrastructure, and software scalability.